Terror funding case: NIA raids multiple locations in J&K | www.lokmattimes.com

 Terror funding case: NIA raids multiple locations in J&K

-Srinagar, May 9 The National Investigation Agency (NIA) on Tuesday was raiding over a dozen locations in J&K ...
+New Delhi, May 15 The National Investigation Agency (NIA) on Monday conducted raids at thirteen locations in Budgam, ...

-Srinagar, May 9 The National Investigation Agency (NIA) on Tuesday was raiding over a dozen locations in J&K as officials said these raids were part of the ongoing investigation into a terror funding case, and sources said that one person had been detained.
+New Delhi, May 15 The National Investigation Agency (NIA) on Monday conducted raids at thirteen locations in Budgam, Shopian, Pulwama, Srinagar, and Anantnag of Jammu and Kashmir in connection with a terror funding case.

-These raids were carried out in Srinagar, Kulgam, Shopian, Anantnag and Kupwara districts in Kashmir, and in Poonch, Kishtwar and Rajouri districts of Jammu division.
+According to sources, the raids, which started early this morning, are currently underway.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app